MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 ## <a name="getrecordsaffected"></a> CDaoQueryDef::GetRecordsAffected

-Call this member function to determine how many records were affected by the last call of [Execute](#execute).
+Call this member function to determine how many records are affected by the last call of [Execute](#execute).

 ```
 long GetRecordsAffected();